Federal Advisory Committee Act: Amendments

-In March, 2012 the Government Accountability Office issued a report on FACA groups in DOT and DOE.
+In March 2012 the Government Accountability Office issued a report on FACA groups in DOT and DOE.
 In this report, they state:

 "Advisory groups—those established under the Federal Advisory Committee Act (FACA) and other groups not subject to the act—can play an important role in the development of policy and government regulations.
 There are more than 1,000 FACA advisory groups and an unknown number of non-FACA advisory groups governmentwide.
 Non-FACA groups include intergovernmental groups.
 Section 21 of Pub.
 L. No. 111-139 requires GAO to conduct routine investigations to identify programs, agencies, offices, and initiatives with duplicative goals and activities.
 In that context, GAO reviewed (1) the extent to which the Department of Transportation’s (DOT) and Department of Energy’s (DOE) assessment process helps ensure advisory group efforts are not duplicative and what challenges, if any, exist in assessing potential duplication, and (2) to what extent DOT and DOE advisory groups are useful in assisting their respective agencies in carrying out their missions and how the groups’ usefulness could be enhanced."
 This review resulted in four recommendations geared toward preventing duplication of efforts among FACA groups.

 Criticism

-FACA has drawn criticism as an unconstitutional infringement upon "long-recognized presidential powers".
+FACA has drawn criticism as an unconstitutional infringement upon "long-recognized presidential powers" reserved to the President under Article II of the U.S. Constitution.
 Critics maintain that FACA "violates separation of powers by limiting the terms on which the President can acquire information from nongovernmental advisory committees".